PaddlePaddle/PaddleOCR/PPOCRLabel/README.md

 # PPOCRLabel

-PPOCRLabel is a semi-automatic graphic annotation tool suitable for OCR field, with built-in PPOCR model to automatically detect and re-recognize data.
+PPOCRLabel is a semi-automatic graphic annotation tool suitable for OCR field, with built-in PP-OCR model to automatically detect and re-recognize data.
 It is written in python3 and pyqt5, supporting rectangular box, table and multi-point annotation modes.
-Annotations can be directly used for the training of PPOCR detection and recognition models.
+Annotations can be directly used for the training of PP-OCR detection and recognition models.

 <img src="./data/gif/steps_en.gif" width="100%"/>